WohlSoft/Moondust-Devkit-Help/Intro/About.md

 ## History

 ### Beginning
+All was started from the Summer of the year 2013 when I first time learned that the fan-game "[Super Mario Bros.
+X](/Intro/WhatIsSMBX.md)" exists.
+First I tried to play a demo of the "Sarasaland Adventure 2" made by Mike Slayton known as Otabo.
+And later I started to experiment with the Editor to make some kind of levels to just prove how the engine works.
+During these experiments I learned about large amount of bugs that started to be pretty annoying!
+But once I learned the project is abandoned by its author two years ago, and that he removed it from the original place after sue threats came from American Nintendo's representatives.
-In December 2013 I had the desire to create a [SMBX](/Intro/WhatIsSMBX.md)-compatible game engine, and in doing so, give it a new life.
-The inspiration for this was [Hedgewars](http://hedgewars.org/), a clone of the game
+Later, in December 2013, I got the desire to create a [SMBX](/Intro/WhatIsSMBX.md)-compatible game engine, and in doing so, give it a new life.
+The inspiration for this was a [Hedgewars](http://hedgewars.org/) game founded by my compatriot from another city, a clone of the game "Worms" by the company Team17.
-"Worms" by the company Team17.
-I decided to create a new game engine, with the source-code being open under the GPLv3 Licence.
+I decided to create a new game engine, with the source-code being open under the GPLv3 Licence, to not be like original proprietary one and ensure project will continue its life even without me.

 One of the most important parts of this project in my opinion is the NAME.
 Because of the NAME he gave SMBX, Redigit was confronted with legal